 1. Standards - Other than during periods of well workover (maintenance) approved by the Director in which the sealed tubing-casing annulus is disassembled for maintenance or corrective procedures, the injection well must have and maintain mechanical integrity consistent with 40 CFR 146.89.
 To meet these requirements, mechanical integrity tests/demonstrations must be witnessed by the Director or an authorized representative of the Director unless prior approval has been granted by the Director to run an un-witnessed test.
-To conduct testing without an EPA representative, the following procedures must be followed. - (a) The permittee must submit prior notification in an electronic format within the time period specified in Section L(3) of this permit and if EPA informs the permittee that no EPA representative is available this must be documented in the approved plan and testing report.
-The permittee must receive permission from the Director to proceed; - (b) The test must be performed in accordance with the Testing and Monitoring Plan (Attachment C of this permit) and documented using either a mechanical or digital device that records the value of the parameter of interest; and
+In order to conduct testing without an EPA representative, the following procedures must be followed:

-(c) A final report including any additional interpretation necessary for evaluation of the testing must be submitted in an electronic format within the time period specified in Section O(4) of this permit.
+- (a) The permittee must submit prior notification in an electronic format within thirty (30) days, including the information that no EPA representative is available, and receive permission from the Director to proceed; - (b) The test must be performed in accordance with the Testing and Monitoring Plan (Attachment C of this permit) and documented using either a mechanical or digital device that records the value of the parameter of interest; and - (c) A final report including any additional interpretation necessary for evaluation of the testing must be submitted in an electronic format within the time period specified in Section N(4) of this permit.